-The following five leashes should make it easier to walk your dog, no matter how much your hands cause you to struggle.
+The following six leashes should make it easier to walk your dog, no matter how much your hands cause you to struggle.
 Just be sure to review each item carefully and select the best model for your needs.

 Head collars like the PetSafe Gentle Leader Head Collar provide two great benefits for owners with arthritis: They help prevent your dog from pulling and some models – like the PetSafe Gentle Leader – are made without any clips or snaps.